 To prevent the spread of the virus, cities and countries across the planet, meanwhile, are in social lockdown, with all but those engaged in essential services ordered off the streets.
 Countless bars, restaurants, sports grounds, tourist facilities and retail stores have closed their doors indefinitely, laying off staff.
 Many will never open again – something that will put millions out of work.
 Meanwhile, because consumer spending is the driving force behind world economies, many experts are now tipping a severe global recession and, potentially, a depression.
-In such circumstances, economies will retract for months, even years, unemployment will skyrocket, and businesses will close.
+In such circumstances, economies will retract for months, even years, unemployment will skyrocket, and lastly the impact coronavirus will have on businesses means they will close.

 As individuals, the current circumstances place us at remarkable economic risk.
 If we’re employed, we run the risk of losing our jobs, and, if we run our own businesses, we run the risk of them being wound up.
 If we can’t meet our financial obligations, we risk losing our house, savings and financial security.
 Our superannuation savings are plunging in value.